 The Reolink C2 Pro ($99.99) is an underrated wireless smart indoor security camera that contains a super HD 5MP lens to capture amazing detail even in low light settings.

-The cam can pan 355° and tilt 105° which is ideal for full scale room coverage, and at $99, it's a bargain compared to an Arlo Pro or other premium cameras.
+The cam can pan 355° and tilt 105°, which is ideal for full scale room coverage.
+At $99, it's a bargain compared to an Arlo Pro or other premium cameras.

 Worried about network stability?

 Well worry no longer because this model has 2T2R MIMO antennas that are compatible with dual 2.4 & 5 GHz networks.
 This will ensure max connectivity and plenty of range.

 - 24/7 Monitoring or Motion Recording (FTP Server, Micro SD Card, NVR)

 - Reolink App for Mobile & Client for PCs